DaJoker29/worldbuilding-project-omd/Strahd Notes/SESSIONS/Session 51 - 11.07.2024.md

 Adi throws a dagger at the side of the wagon.
 Friend and Rin break open lock.
 Wagon blows up.

 We start a long rest.
+In the middle of the night, a pack of werewolves surround the tiny hut.